cincospenguinos/TVM/README.md

 ### File Format

 TVM files are binary files with all bytes in little-endian.
 They begin with the ASCII characters `TVM` after which are sequences of instructions.
-Four bytes (32 bits) is one word in TVM, and so integers are received and munged in four byte chunks, until the footer `TVM EOF` is found.
+Four bytes (32 bits) is one word in TVM, and so integers are received and munged in four byte chunks, until the file ends

 ### TODO